 You’ll have plenty of time to experience the best of Taipei with three days in the city.
 Rather than rushing from one spot to the next, our Taipei travel itinerary will help you properly savor the city and make the most of your visit.

 You’ll get to see the main districts of the city center, including the Zhongzheng, Xinyi, and Zhongshan districts, and discover many of Taipei’s most important attractions and landmarks.

-However, before we get to our Taipei itinerary and the best places to visit in Taipei we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Taipei itinerary and the best places to visit in Taipei, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Your first day in Taipei focuses mostly on major attractions in the central districts of Zhongzheng, Wanhua, and Xinyi, starting your visit off with some of the city’s highlights.